Miller House (Columbus, Indiana): Media

 The house has been depicted in multiple media works, despite Irwin Miller's aversion to media coverage of the house.
-In early 1958, Irwin arranged for the photographer Ezra Stoller to take images of the house, which appeared in the Architectural Forum article about the house.
+In early 1958, Irwin arranged for the photographer Ezra Stoller to take images of the house; Stoller requested that the family relocate for the duration of the photoshoot, which lasted several days.
+Stoller's images appeared in the Architectural Forum article about the Miller House.
 House and Garden was the only other publication that was allowed to take pictures of the house in its early years.
 Later publications with images of the Miller House included a 1962 edition of the French architectural magazine L'ŒIL, as well as an issue of Life magazine in 1967.
 Life had also taken photographs of the house in 1961, but they were apparently never published.
 In 1975, Alan Ward took pictures of the house's garden on behalf of the landscape architect Peter Walker.

 The house was featured in exhibitions such as a 2006 traveling exhibit of Saarinen's work, and Will gave lectures about the house in the 2000s.
 In addition, Bradley Brooks published a book on the house in 2011.
 The building was also featured in Columbus, a 2017 film set in the city; the house was depicted as the favorite building of one of the main characters.